giswqs/geebook/chapters/01_introduction.md

 ### Installing with conda

-To install geemap and its dependencies, we recommend you use the [conda](https://conda.io/en/latest) package manager.
+To install geemap and its dependencies, we recommend you use the [conda](https://conda.io/en/latest) package and environment manager.
 This can be obtained by installing the [Anaconda Distribution](https://www.anaconda.com/products/distribution) (a free Python distribution for data science), or through [Miniconda](https://docs.conda.io/en/latest/miniconda.html) (minimal distribution only containing Python and the conda package manager).
-See also the [installation docs](https://conda.io/docs/user-guide/install/download.html) for more information on how to install Anaconda or Miniconda locally.
+Also see the [installation docs](https://conda.io/docs/user-guide/install/download.html) for more information on how to install Anaconda or Miniconda locally.

-Geemap is available on the [conda-forge](https://anaconda.org/conda-forge/geemap) channel, a community effort that provides conda packages for a wide range of software.
-Creating a new conda environment to install geemap is not strictly necessary, but given that some geemap dependencies might have a version conflict with other geospatial packages in an existing conda environment, it is a good practice to install geemap and its dependencies in a clean environment starting fresh.
+Geemap is available on the [conda-forge](https://anaconda.org/conda-forge/geemap) Anaconda channel, a community effort that provides conda packages for a wide range of software.
+Creating a new conda environment to install geemap is not strictly necessary, but given that some geemap dependencies might have a version conflict with other geospatial packages in an existing conda environment, it is a good practice to start fresh by install geemap and its dependencies in a clean environment for your project.
 The following commands create a new conda environment named `gee` and install geemap in it:

 ```bash
 conda create -n gee python